 To create an idea for your novel, find an adhesive idea, an idea to which other ideas will adhere.

 Take the ideas and connect them to something else.
 Create an idea that leads to more questions.

 The adhesive idea, which helped me create Kill Cue, my ﬁrst novel, was “What would happen if a disk jockey was killed while he was on the air, but nobody knew it because the station was automated.”

 At the time, I was working nights at an automated FM radio station on an old dirt road in Sarasota, Florida.
 The next idea to stick to my adhesive idea was “Why would someone kill a disk jockey while he was on the air?”
 That directed me to “Why would Veronica (my protagonist) investigate?”
 In addition, it led to “What secret was the disk jockey trying to hide?”

 For my third book, Option To Die, I had been reading about real estate agents being raped when they showed homes to sketchy strangers.
 My adhesive idea was, “What if someone was killing real estate agents, but their motive was revenge for a real estate deal gone wrong?”

-Since Sarasota, Florida, my setting for the Veronica Slate mystery novels, happens to be the winter home of the Ringling Brothers, Barnum, and Bailey circus, and I had visited the now defunct theme park, Circus World, near Orlando, I came up with the idea of building a theme park in Sarasota called CircusLand.
+Since Sarasota, Florida, my setting for the Veronica Slate mystery novels, happens to be the former winter home of the Ringling Brothers, Barnum, and Bailey circus, and I had visited the now defunct theme park, Circus World, near Orlando, I came up with the idea of building a theme park in Sarasota called CircusLand.
 I created rides, a computer control room, and even designed the clown make-up for the employees.